Cocoa Absolute (Chocolate)

 3. I made the most luxurious soap with the Cocoa and Vanille.
 I gave it out as gifts to our family members, and they were really impressed.

 4. I use your Cocoa Absolute to make lip balm.
+It can be a little tricky to work with because it tends to separate.
 I heat the beeswax, jojoba, coconut oil and butters and add the Cocoa absolute.
 I stir well and continute to stir while it cools (otherwise it will separate).
 Then I heat it again and pour into the tube mold.
 It has a slight marbeled effect, and people love it. - Anna

 5. I also use your Cocoa Absolute to make lip balm.
+I had trouble with separation, but finally found a solution.
 I just melted my lip balm base with the absolute, heated it up and used a mini frother from IKEA and whipped it up and heated the base for another 15 to 20 seconds. - Marion

 Avoid contact with the eyes and other sensitive areas.
 Essential oils are both lipophilic and hydrophobic.
 Lipophilic means they are attracted to fat—like the membranes of your eyes and skin.
 They are also hydrophobic, meaning they do not like water.
 Flushing with water will only send the essential oil back to the eye's membranes.
 Applying a carrier oil will create another fat for the essential oil to be attracted to other than the membranes of the eyes or skin.
 We’ve not known this to cause permanent injury or long-term discomfort, but if you feel concerned, please call your health care provider.